 At Penn State York, the First-Year Engagement has two mandatory steps prior to the start of the academic year:

 New Student Orientation and Advising Component (NSO) - Introduces students and their families to the rigors of academic life in a day long program that includes, placement testing, discussing course selection, and scheduling classes.
 The NSO day is scheduled during the summer and includes meetings with academic advisers.

-Campus Life Orientation – New students will have the opportunity to meet one another before classes begin while also interacting with current students, faculty, and staff.
+New Student Orientation Part 2 – Campus Life - New students will have the opportunity to meet one another before classes begin while also interacting with current students, faculty, and staff.
 The goal for the day is to make the transition to college life easier.
 The daylong program helps new students get to know one another, the campus community, and their expectations as Penn State students.
-This year’s Campus Life Orientation will be held on Friday, August 22, 2014.
+This year’s Campus Life Orientation will be held on Friday, August 21, 2015.

 The First-Year Engagement continues with a yearlong series of academic and co-curricular programs including Welcome Week, college meetings with academic advisers, Early Progress Reports, University Park connections, and participation in day trips.